SCCapstone/WorkHuntr/README.md

 This is to ensure that when the UI test runs, there is actually a user for it to look for and test that it can log in successfully.

+Creating this testUser only needs to be done once to your local copy.

 To run Unit Tests, run `python3 manage.py test` in the `workhuntr/` directory.
 This command will run all test/test files that begin with `test`.
 To run UI Tests, run `python3 #.py` in the `UITesting/` directory, where # is the name of the test file you wish to run.
 For example, run `python3 test_login.py` in the `UITesting/` directory to run the test for successful and unsuccessful logins.